fylein/postgrest/README.md

 - We are adding support for returning the sql query generated for a given request without actually firing that query.
 - If the `Accept` header in the request has the value of `application/sql`, we return the sql query generated for that request.
 - We are adding this support only for `ActionRead` kind of `Action`.
 In non-postgrest lingo, just for `GET` kind of requests.
 Other actions are untouched, and the behaviour for them would be same as that of standard library.
+- Docker images for the customised variants can be found at: https://hub.docker.com/r/fylehq/postgrest

 ## Local dev
 Note: As of developing this, the latest Stack version is: